-The proposed algorithm is implemented in C++ with the use of OpenAccess (OA) API [25] for GDSII file generation.
-We have worked with scaled version of publicly available standard cell library [26] and design rules as given in Figure 12.
-For RVGAA, PS_R is the polysilicon spacing when no bottom contact is placed, and PS_R^2 is the polysilicon spacing when a bottom contact is placed.
+The proposed algorithm is implemented in C++ with the use of OpenAccess (OA) API [29] for GDSII file generation.
+We have worked with a 7nm standard cell library, which is a scaled version of commercial 28nm standard cell library, and the design rules are given in Figure 18.
+For RVGAA, PS_R is the polysilicon gate spacing when no bottom contact is placed, and PS_R2 is the polysilicon gate spacing when a bottom contact is placed.
+Two metal layers are used in the intra-cell routing congestion estimation, where the width and spacing of the metal layers are aligned with polysilicon gate width and PS_R , respectively.
 Note that the results of the comparison will strongly depend on the design rules chosen.
 The framework itself is, of course, applicable if different design rules are used.